Back

 1. Developed the mobile app architecture, UI/UX design, and brand identity.

-2. Turned the web app into the mobile app with React Native and WebView.
-Both Apple Store and Google Play accepted the app and it works properly.
+2. Turned the web app into a mobile app with React Native and WebView.
+Both the App Store and Google Play accepted the app and it works properly.

-Nowadays EvTrip successfully works in Turin, Pinerolo, Tuscany, and other regions of Italy.
-They develop the chain of charging stations with the help of partners and private offline businesses with parking lots (cafes, restaurants, shops, etc.) They keep covering more and more of Italy and, possibly, will once appear in other European countries.
+Nowadays, EvTrip successfully works in Turin, Pinerolo, Tuscany, and other regions of Italy.
+They develop a chain of charging stations with the help of partners and private offline businesses with parking lots (cafes, restaurants, shops, etc.) They keep covering more and more of Italy and, possibly, will once appear in other European countries.
 And here is our banner!

 mobile app development